UPDATE: Researching the Somaliland Legal System

-Although Somaliland was a British protectorate, the merger with South Somalia altered the legal tradition of the nation.
-Hence, the common law was overruled by the civil law tradition.
+Civil Law Tradition: Although Somaliland was a British protectorate, the merger with South Somalia altered the legal tradition of the nation.
+Hence, common law was overruled by civil law.
 In this point the Somali Civil Code (Law No: 37 of 2 June 1973) entered into force on 1 July 1973.
-Before this date, the common law and other Somaliland Protectorate and Indian enactments, such as the 1872 Indian Contract Act were still in force in Somaliland (Article 42 of the independent State of Somaliland Constitution 1960) (http://www.somalilandlaw.com)
+Before this date, the common law and other Somaliland Protectorate and Indian enactments, such as the 1872 Indian Contract Act were still in force in Somaliland (Article 42 of the independent State of Somaliland Constitution 1960).

-The majority of the population of Somaliland is Muslim; hence the Islamic religion is very influential on the Constitution and legal system.
+Sharia Law: Most of the population of Somaliland is Muslim; hence the Islam is very influential on the Constitution and legal system.
 The Constitution of Somaliland provides that enacted legislation will be deemed invalid if it contravenes the basic principles of Islamic law.
-Because of this provision, there exist informal courts which deal with certain issues to which Islamic law is relevant, such as marriage, divorce, other family affairs, such as family reconciliation, child maintenance, Nafaqa or Bill, and succession.
+Because of this provision, there exist informal courts which deal with certain issues to which Islamic law is relevant, such as marriage, divorce, other family affairs, such as family reconciliation, child maintenance, Nafaqa and succession.

-Prior to the colonial era and before Islam became the dominant religion, the Somali people were regulated by customs and traditional values and norms.
+Customary Law: Prior to the colonial era and before Islam became the dominant religion, the Somali people were regulated by customs and traditional values and norms.
 This traditional justice system is now enforced and entrenched into legislation.
-Although customary law is not specifically provided for in the Constitution, the people of Somaliland are still entrusted to resolve their disputes through methods of traditional justice in conjunction with Islamic law.
+Although customary law is not specifically provided for specific article in the Constitution, but the people of Somaliland are still entrusted to resolve their disputes through methods of traditional justice in conjunction with Islamic law.

-As per other communities, Somali customary laws were unwritten, whether these rules are general or particular (special), but these unwritten rules were memorized and orally transmitted by the clan elders, particularly, Akils and wise men of the tribe, and verdict judges also passed from generation to next generation.
+As per other communities, Somali customary laws were unwritten, whether these rules are general or particular (special), but these unwritten rules were memorized and orally transmitted by the clan elders, particularly, Akils and wise men of the tribe, as were verdicts judges passed from generation to next generation.

-- Somalis were a nomadic society they had no access to papers, books and pens.
+- Somalis were a nomadic society, and so they had no access to papers, books and pens.

 - Although the Somali customary norms were not written, the Somali customary law was not less efficient that the written one.
 Somali customs were based on precedence/case law cases similar with that common law.

-Along with the above reasons, Somali customs were sourced the following: - Somali traditional Norms (Customs) and Sharia Law.
-The law makers in Somali customary law are elders and people with knowledge and wisdom, the process they followed for enactment of law related whenever the need arose.
+The lawmakers in Somali customary law are elders and people with knowledge and wisdom, the process they followed for enactment of law related whenever the need arose.
 The nature of making a law was based on when the tribe, clans and Somalis were confronted with a problem they used to introduce a new law to solve or prevent such a problem.
 In this regard, whenever a law was adopted it was notified to the whole community and everyone in the villages was bound to abide by it.

-As mentioned above, laws and rules are made as a result of a problem, happening or other problem within the community.
-General Assembly of elders and clan leaders was organized similarly.
-General Assembly was to come and convene in a place with water, around a well or lake.
+As mentioned above, laws and rules are made as a result of a problem within the community.
+A general assembly of elders and clan leaders was organized similarly.
+The general assembly was to come and convene in a place with water, around a well or lake.
 When General Assembly agreed on a convention (law, rule, statute) and approved it, the name of the law is created by using the name of the location where approved or the law is cited as a name reflecting the time period during which the laws were being discussed and approved.